HoriaBosoanca/callgo-client/README.md

 Fix a bug where 'ngFor' reloads the entire image element instead of only it's source \
 Display every member's video on a decent UI, with display names as overlays and make a component with a list of IDs for debugging \
 Use session storage so the app can be refreshed without leaving the meeting \
-Moved API from Google Cloud to Raspberry PI
+Moved API from Google Cloud to Raspberry PI \
+Implement leave / kick feature